 Leisure feasibility study

-Looking for substantiation for your business plans?
-Applying for financing from a bank?
-Confirmation that you are on the right track with the development of your idea?
+Seeking validation for your business plans?
+Applying for bank financing?
+Need confirmation that your idea's development is on the right track?
 Or a second opinion?
-Based on success and failure factors, the chances of success of your business case can be mapped out.
-Based on years of experience in the leisure sector, Markteffect to help you design the right feasibility study.
+By analyzing success and failure factors, the probability of success for your business case can be mapped.
+Leveraging years of experience within the leisure sector, Markteffect is keen to collaborate on the optimal design of your feasibility study.

 Feasibility studies occur at virtually every stage of an idea or concept.
 An important first step is to clearly define exactly what information you are looking for.
 Possible components of a feasibility study include:

-• desk research Markteffect uses desk research to map out Markteffect competitive landscape (including USPs), market size, potential customers, etc. Depending on the information you are looking for, this is often tailored on an hourly basis.
+Through desk research, Markteffect maps the competitive landscape (incl.
+USPs), market size, potential customers, etc. Depending on the information you seek, this is often tailored on an hourly basis.

-• Entrepreneur Assessment As an entrepreneur or company, do you have the right skills?
-Do you already have a track record or past sales figures that could help with, for example, refinancing with the bank?
-The approach here varies from stakeholder interviews to financial calculations for banks and investors.
-Markteffect is happy Markteffect this data and then compile it into an attractive report.
+Do you, as an entrepreneur or company, possess the right competencies?
+Do you already have a track record or historical revenue figures that could assist with, for instance, bank refinancing?
+The approach here ranges from stakeholder interviews to financial projections for banks and investors.
+Markteffect gladly collects this data and compiles it into a compelling report.

-• market research Insights from market research can strengthen your business case.
-This can be done, for example, through a feasibility study.
-Markteffect a consumer database of 230,000 Dutch people, among other things.
+Insights from market research can strengthen your business case.
+This can be achieved, for example, through a feasibility study.
+Markteffect, among other methods, utilizes a consumer database of 230,000 Dutch citizens.

 Types of market research and what are the benefits?

-The results of market research provide substantiation for your business case in the form of concrete advice on the feasibility of your idea or project.
-A concept or idea can go through many phases.
-At Markteffect , we Markteffect five phases:
+The research results from market research provide substantiation for your business case through concrete advice on the feasibility of your idea or project.
+A concept or idea can emerge in many phases.
+At Markteffect, we distinguish five phases:

 1. Pre-concept phase